British Rail Class 390: Passenger amenities

 The Pendolino features a number of amenities and innovations, such as a walk-in shop in place of the traditional buffet/restaurant car and the extensive presence of passenger visual information systems, which are installed on both the inside of the car ends and on the outside of the doors themselves.
 In response to criticisms of the pressure-operated automatic gangway doors fitted to the Mark 3 and Mark 4 carriages (which could easily be held open by items of luggage resting on the floor sensor, allowing draughts into the passenger saloon), the gangway doors of the Pendolino have press buttons instead.
-To assist the boarding process, the doors deploy folding steps at stations; this feature is claimed to have been first used on the APT-P.
+To assist the boarding process, the doors deploy folding steps at stations.

-Originally, every seat had an integrated on-board entertainment system, which featured radio stations, including Virgin Radio, several BBC stations, and a number of pre-recorded music channels.
+Originally, every seat had an integrated on-board entertainment system, which featured radio stations, including Virgin Radio, several BBC stations and a number of pre-recorded music channels.
 Listings booklets were provided on board and headphones could be purchased at the shop.
-During March 2010, this system was replaced by onboard WiFi from T-Mobile.
+During March 2010, this system was replaced by onboard Wi-Fi from T-Mobile.
 First class passengers were provided with a 240 volt mains power socket at each seat.

 The Pendolino uses an electronic seat reservations system.
 Each seat has a small dot-matrix LCD installed near the top.
 If the seat is reserved, the display shows the station the seat is booked from until the train leaves that station; it subsequently displays "Available unless occupied".
 The display can also show the name of the passenger if this has been entered at the time of booking.
 This information is provided by the onboard Train Management System (TMS), which downloads current data via mobile operator Vodafone’s wireless network from the national Customer Reservation System shared by all train operators.
 The TMS is also used to provide route information to the passenger visual information systems.
 If a train is rescheduled, the system can rapidly be updated and the displayed information changed to reflect the new schedule.

 Consist

-The original 53-unit Pendolino fleet was delivered in nine-car formation, with vehicles built at the former Metro-Cammell Washwood Heath plant (by then owned by Alstom), in Birmingham.
-Thirty-one units were later extended to 11-car formation, with the addition of two new carriages (the 653xx Trailer Standards and the 689xx Motor Standards), built by Alstom at Savigliano in Italy.
+The original 53-unit Pendolino fleet was delivered in nine-car formation (although some units initially operated as eight-car units), with vehicles built at the former Metro-Cammell Washwood Heath plant (by then owned by Alstom), in Birmingham.
+Thirty-one units were later extended to 11-car formation, with the addition of two new carriages (the 653xx Trailer (Car U) and the 689xx Motor (Car F)), built by Alstom at Savigliano in Italy.
 Units that had been extended were renumbered into the 390/1 range by having 100 added to their original unit numbers (for example, 390003 became 390103).
-Four additional Savigliano-built 11-car units (nos.
-390154–390157) were delivered at the same time, to support service enhancements.

-The last two digits of the vehicle number (xx) match the last two digits of the number of the unit to which the vehicle belongs.